nodesman/couchbase-mobile-portal/md-docs/_14/guides/sync-gateway/accelerator.md

     }
     ```

-    In the configuration file, there are two points worth noting:
+    There are a few points to note here:
+    - The `cluster_config` section is defined at the root level.
+This is used to manage cluster communication.
+It specifies the bucket that should be used to store shared Sync Gateway Accelerator cluster information (server, bucket), and a local location to write runtime configuration files (`data_dir`).
+It is possible to reuse the existing data bucket in the `cluster_config` bucket (the one used by Sync Gateway alone).
     - The default listening port for Sync Gateway Accelerator is `4985`.
-Here, you're setting it to `4986` to avoid using a port that conflicts with Sync Gateway.
+Here, we're setting it to `4986` to avoid using a port that conflicts with Sync Gateway if they are both started on the same node.
-    - The `"writer": true` property specifies that this Accelerator instance can persist the channel index to the Couchbase Server bucket.
+    - The `"writer": true` property specifies that this Accelerator instance must persist the channel index to the Couchbase Server channel index bucket.

 4. Start the Sync Gateway Accelerator node.